USEPA/workshops/lessons/02_read_in_gis_data.md

 ## Raster data: GeoTIFF
 We will just show a couple of examples as reading in rasters is a bit more straightforward than vector.
-Our first example will be GeoTIFFs.
+Our first examples will be GeoTIFF.

+I will show one example with `rgdal`, but then we are going to switch to using `raster` for the remainder of the examples.
+We'll see why pretty quickly with this example.

+The `rgdal` function for reading in rasters is `readGDAL`.
+For rasters, it essentially has a single argument we need to worry about, "".

 ## Raster data: ArcInfo ASCII